 The Fix: Light Structure Beats Strict Rules

 The goal is not to turn your weekend into a bootcamp.
-The goal is to avoid the free for all mindset.
+The goal is to avoid the free-for-all mindset.

-1. Set Minimum Anchors Instead of a Weekend Diet
+1. Set Minimum Anchors

-A protein-focused breakfast
+- A protein-focused breakfast

-One planned workout or long walk
+- One planned workout or long walk

-Hitting a daily fiber target
+- Hitting a daily fiber target

-Eating meals at roughly consistent times
+- Eating meals at roughly consistent times

 You do not need perfection.
 You need minimum standards.